Student Projects

 Planned Activities/Investments

-Last year we began a tradition of a meticulously month-long planned training curriculum with resources which allowed our new members to fly into the designing and participating with confidence.
-This year we hope to fine-tune our program for more efficient training to get people designing their projects quicker, and to accommodate more people as we expect the team to continue to grow dramatically.
+Last year, we began a tradition of a meticulously planned month-long training curriculum with resources that allowed our new members to fly into the designing and participating with confidence.
+This year, we hope to fine-tune our program for more efficient training to get people designing their projects quickly and to accommodate more people as we expect the team to continue to grow dramatically.

 Our aggressive timeline last year proved useful, allowing us to test, break, fix, and innovate our designs.
-We will push to have our done more than a month before our competition, leaving us more time for the testing and tuning.
-We also believe that our engineering is now stronger than we can fully take advantage of at our current driving skill.
-As such we hope to allow our drivers to gain more experience to fully push our cars to the limits and gain a competitive edge in competition.
+We will push to have our work done more than a month before our competition, leaving us more time for testing and tuning.
+We also believe that our engineering is now stronger so we can fully take advantage of at our current driving skill.
+As such, we hope to allow our drivers to gain more experience to fully push our cars to the limits and gain a competitive edge in competition.

 Impact

-Northwestern Baja has an intensive design, build, and test cycle that allows members to experience invaluable whole-brained and hands-on engineering in a real-world environment.
+Northwestern Baja has an intensive design, build, and test cycle that allows members to experience invaluable whole-brain and hands-on engineering in a real-world environment.
 Baja both complements and extends beyond the information gleaned in engineering classes, presenting realistic engineering situations with memorable lessons.
 As a result, members of the team develop a strong foundation in the design and manufacturing process in addition to confidence in their ability to communicate clearly and work in a team setting.
-These impacts are evaluated with regular surveys and meetings that are centered around recruitment and competitions.
-By tracking and discussing feedback, the team reaches a consensus for any changes that need to be made in the organization, such as increased hands-on training for new members.
+This emulates work at real engineering companies where communication and collaboration are key.

 Additionally, Baja always prioritizes giving back to the Northwestern engineering community.
-Since many of our members are shop trainers, we are able to pass on the design and manufacturing knowledge that is gained through Baja not only to other members, but to all Northwestern engineers.
-In addition to this, we host tour groups at our autobay multiple times throughout the year, often in conjunction with the two other vehicle teams, in order to inspire the next generation of engineers.
+Since many of our members are shop trainers, we can pass on the design and manufacturing knowledge that is gained through Baja not only to other members but to all Northwestern engineers.
+We also show off our car during E-week, Wildcat Welcome, and the all-car team meeting to inspire new engineers at Northwestern.

 Deliverables

-Our major deliverable is an off-road car that places well in the endurance event at competition.
+Our major deliverable is an off-road car that places well in the endurance event at the competition.
 We have found that these races are designed to break car components after repeated impacts, so durability is the most crucial factor in determining performance.
-In 2021, we placed sixth with a car that was slow but strong.
-In 2023, our car was just as durable while being 20 percent lighter, 30 percent faster and placed eighth against much fiercer competition.
-Last year, we built our fastest car yet, laying the foundation for more future top-10 finishes as we optimize the new components we have recently implemented.
+In 2021, we placed 6th with a car that was slow but strong.
+In 2023, our car was just as durable while being 20% lighter, 30% faster, and placed 8th against much fiercer competition.
+This year, we aim to build a car that not only survives the competition but is designed to be ergonomic, easy to maintain, and fast.

 Sustainability

-While Baja experienced a decrease in recruitment and activity over COVID, we have seen the team come back to life again this past year, and we have since grown back into the community characterized by enthusiasm, passion, and drive that we know Baja to be.
-We believe that our club will continue to grow, not only sustaining our team with excitement and energy, but also allow us to advanced further than we ever thought possible.
-We also have developed a very organized and reliable method by which to pass on our engineering, management, financial, and administrative knowledge, and we actively instill the importance of transferral of knowledge and maintaining written records so that Baja remains sustainable.
+Baja has continuously been supported for the last few years by a mixture of the Murphy Grant, McCormick grants, and donations from friends.
+We are constantly working to make our club’s finances run more efficiently and to acquire new sponsors as our team grows.
+We believe that our club will continue to grow, not only sustaining our team with excitement and energy, but also allowing us to advance further than we ever thought possible.
+We have also developed a very organized and reliable method by which to pass on our engineering, management, financial, and administrative knowledge, and we actively instill the importance of the transfer of knowledge and maintaining written records so that Baja remains sustainable.

 Budget Overview